ZJohnWenjin/GCNet-Automatic-X-ray-teeth-segmentation-with-Grouped-Attention/README.md

 GCNet offers better, clearer segmentation and boundaries results in visualization and Evaluation Metrics.

 ## Authors
-Wenjin Zhong※, Macquarie University.
+Wenjin Zhong※, Macquarie University.<br>
-XiaoXiao Ren, The University of New South Wales.
+XiaoXiao Ren, The University of New South Wales.<br>
-HanWen Zhang, The University of New South Wales.
+HanWen Zhang, The University of New South Wales.<br>
 Centre for Health Informatics, Australian Institute of Health Innovation, Macquarie University